Why is it that men are so stubborn about taking care of themselves?

 - “I’d rather ‘tough it out’.”

-So here we are, in 2017, and men are still playing the stoic Marlboro Man of decades ago.
+So men are still playing the stoic Marlboro Man of decades ago.
 Along with this machismo BS, the lame justifications listed above may seem silly and trivial, but they stand up to scrutiny.
 Indeed, men will say and do just about anything to avoid the doctor’s office.
 What is a spouse, girlfriend, friend or other loved one to do to combat this foolish and bone-headed behavior?
 I have a few suggestions:

 - Show him this blog post and read to him how lives have been saved and countless suffering (physical, emotional AND financial) has been averted by a simple visit to the doctor.